 I personally do Primary Emergency Medical $100,000 and Emergency Evacuation $200,000.
 My credit card covers trip cancellation so I always skip that, and that makes the plans much cheaper.
 I also never bother with insuring my belongings.

 There is one box in the sidebar for Primary Medical.
 We recommend ticking this box.
 If your travel health insurance is Secondary, it means you will have to deal with your primary home insurer first.

 Insurance coverage for motorcycles and adventure sports in Thailand

 To select coverage for these activities, go to the ‘sports’ tab near the bottom of the filters.
 You can search by activity there.
 Note that to find motorcycles you have to spell it as two words (motor cycling), but one word for off-road.
 Better to just search for ‘motor’.
 It gives you the option to filter by engine CC size which is nice.

 Your motorcycle coverage will only work if you have a a valid motorcycle license in your home country and carry an international drivers permit with it (or you have a Thai motorcycle license).
 You must also be following all laws at the time of any accident, so you have to wear a helmet and not be intoxicated.

 You can also search for lots of other activities that you know you’ll be doing, like Thai boxing, rock climbing, free diving, scuba diving, jet skiing, and lots more.
 Apply all the filters you want, and SquareMouth will only show policies that cover all those activities.

 Better safe than sorry

 It’s fairly unlikely you’ll need to use your insurance, but if you do, you will be glad you have it.
-It might save you tens or hundreds of thousands of dollars, and a huge amount of stress and aggravation.
+It might save you tens or even hundreds of thousands of dollars, and a huge amount of stress and aggravation.
 It might even save your life.
-It’s worth, get it.
+It’s worth it, get it.